 The rape of Lucretia by Superbus' son was not merely "the final straw" in a long coming revolution, but the moment the Roman people realized their own power; one king would not define them any longer.
 Lucretia's suicide spurred a rebellion, and the eventual defeat of Superbus led to the beginning of the Republic, itself preceding what would one day become one of the most influential empires in the ancient world.

 Top Image: ‘ Romulus' Victory Over Acron’ (1812) by Jean Auguste Dominique Ingres.
-Romulus was the first Roman king.
+Romulus was the first of the seven kings of Rome.
 Source: Public Domain